agraef/purr-data/README.md

 Lines should fit within 80 spaces.

+#### 2. Compatibility with Max

-2. Max patch-level compatibility.
+2.0.
+Max patch-level compatibility.
 "Import" and "Export" functions are provided which aspire to strict compatibility with 0.26 patches (ISPW version), but which don't get anywhere close to that yet.
 Where possible, features appearing on the Mac will someday also be provided; for instance, the connect